-The old doorway has seen the passage of endless people, answering summonses, seeking justice or merely to witness the goings on within.
+The old doorway has seen the almost endless passage of people answering summonses, seeking justice or merely to witness the goings on within.
 Most cases heard here were local misdemeanour's.
-More serious or ambiguous cases would have a preliminary hearing here and then be passed on to the Crown Courts.
+More serious or ambiguous cases would have had a preliminary hearing here and then be passed on to the Crown Courts.

 One case of ‘drunk in charge’ resulted from the defendant allowing his horse to travel at three miles per hour, bearing all the responsibility for getting the ‘accused’ home.
 Although considered serious at the time, today we can look back on many of these crimes with humour, though others reflect the hard life that many endured.

 The last person to occupy the courthouse lived on the ground floor in the early 1960s.
 A local resident fondly remembers her image thus: ‘I remember her standing at the front door in the gathering dusk, her slight figure silhouetted against the oil lamp in the hall behind.
 No doubt she often wondered what would become of the old place.’

 The Justice of the Peace presides - listen to some of the goings on inside the Courthouse.